c6h3un/oklog-operator/README.md

 # oklog-operator
 Oklog operator is a K8S extension for oklog automation.
+It will take care ...